Day 2: Malaucene 13th July

 Highlight of our day was getting to the top of another legendary Tour de France climb, Mont Ventoux at 1912 metres.
 "Ventoux" means windy, and for good reason.
 It blew a freezing gale at 100kph and 5°C.

 Breakfast is stuff we've bought from Carrefours Avignon the night before - muesli and yoghurt.
-We've worked out that Jenny and Graham will drop us off at Mont Serein, 500 metres from the top of Mont Ventoux and a 4.5k hike.
-And they'll continue driving over the top of Mont Ventoux before the road closure at 1pm today, and continue down to Bedoin and other villages in Provence, where Ian and I had walked in 2012 on our way from Avignon to Briancon for our GR5 hike.
-A quick wander through the markets which are in the streets below every Wednesday, to buy some bullock heart tomatoes to take for our picnic lunch and at 10.00am we're all off to pick up the car from the village square.
+We've worked out that Jenny and Graham will drop us off at Mont Serein, 500 metres below the top of Mont Ventoux and a 4.5k hike.
+And they'll continue driving over the top of Mont Ventoux before the road closure at 1pm today and continue down to Bedoin and other villages in Provence, where Ian and I had walked in 2012 on our way from Avignon to Briancon for our GR5 hike.
+A quick wander through the markets in the streets below us every Wednesday, to buy some bullock heart tomatoes to take for our picnic lunch and at 10.00am we're all off to pick up our hire car parked in the village square.

 P1070182